 The results of exceeding API rate limits can be temporarily blacklisted the application/API access or notification alert to relevant users/admin.
 The service should return HTTP return code.
 "429 Too Many Requests" - The error is used when there may be DOS attack detected or the request is rejected due to rate limiting

 Everything you know about input validation applies to RESTful web services, but add 10% because automated tools can easily fuzz your interfaces for hours on end at high velocity.
 So:

-Assisting the user makes the most sense, as the most common scenario is "problem exists between keyboard and computer" (PEBKAC).
+Assisting the user makes the most sense, as the most common scenario is "problem exists between keyboard and chair" (PEBKAC).
 Help the user input high quality data into your web services, such as ensuring a Zip code makes sense for the supplied address, or the date makes sense.
 If not, reject that input.
 If they continue on, or it's a text field or some other difficult to validate field, input sanitization is a losing proposition but still better than XSS or SQL injection.
 If you're already reduced to sanitization or no input validation, make sure output encoding is very strong for your application.

 Log input validation failures, particularly if you assume that client-side code you wrote is going to call your web services.
 The reality is that anyone can call your web services, so assume that someone who is performing hundreds of failed input validations per second is up to no good.
 Also consider rate limiting the API to a certain number of requests per hour or day to prevent abuse.

 Use a secure parser for parsing the incoming messages.
 If you are using XML, make sure to use a parser that is not vulnerable to XXE and similar attacks.